Carlton Palmer (American football)

 Wallace Carlton "Ralph" Palmer (born May 8, 1895) was an American college football, basketball and baseball player and coach.
 He served as the head football coach at Tusculum College in Greenville, Tennessee from 1926 to 1928.
 He previously served as the head men's basketball coach (1917–1918) and baseball coach (1918) at Vanderbilt University.
+During World War I, Carlson was assistant athletic director at Camp Grant.